Diplomate American College of Veterinary Dermatology

 Your SEMINAR REGISTRATION NOTIFICATION e-mail will contain links to the Presentation Videos and the online notes.

-Online registrations is easy and fast.
+Online registration is easy and fast.

 For regular seminars: ivseminars@yahoo.com